 What time is best to visit the Borghese Gallery?

-Pick the time slot that suits best your schedule.
-For info the most popular time slot is 11:00.
-The midday time slot (13:00-15:00) and the last slot of the day (17:00-19:00) are less popular.
+The most popular time slot is 11:00.
+The midday time slot (1 PM to 3 PM) and the last slot of the day (5 PM to 7 PM) are less popular.

 What are the opening hours?

 The Borghese Gallery is open Tuesday to Sunday from 9 AM to 7 PM.
 The last entry to the museum is at 5:45 PM.

 The ticket office is open from 8:30 AM to 6 PM.

 The Borghese Gallery only closes on Mondays and on Christmas Day.